Mini Pearl Logger Kit

 Environmental data loggers made with these components have seen much recent research and development by Ed Mallon for his Cave Pearl Project.
 That site has extensive discussions and instructions for fine-tuning the Cave Pearl Logger for reliability and longevity -- Ed's loggers reliably collect data unattended for more than a year.
-This can require disabling LEDs on the modules and adding resistors which are not included in this kit.
+This can require disabling LEDs and removing resistors from the modules and modifying the supplied sketches.

 Without all of Ed's modifications, this kit will build a data logger that is likely capable of collecting data unattended for a few weeks on small batteries.
 For greater longevity, all of Ed's modifications are open source, well documented, and easy to do.
 The real world performance with only a subset of the modifications is still being tested.